 There are two types of POW virus in the United States.
 The first type, often called lineage 1 POW virus, appears to be associated with Ixodes cookei or Ixodes marxi ticks.
 The other type, lineage 2 POW virus is sometimes called Deer tick virus, and is associated with Ixodes scapularis ticks.
 Both lineages have been linked to human disease.

 Reducing exposure to ticks is the best defense against Powassan virus disease, Lyme disease, Rocky Mountain spotted fever, and other tickborne infections.
-There is no vaccine for Powassan virus.
 There are several steps you and your family can take to prevent and control Powassan virus disease as demonstrated on the Lyme disease website.

 Courtesy of the CDC Ticks website: